Black Friday and Buy Nothing Day

 What is Black Friday?

 Black Friday is the day after the American holiday of Thanksgiving, which is celebrated on the fourth Thursday of November.
-Because it is a holiday in the United States, it has long been a popular day for consumers to start shopping for Christmas.
-Over the last 20 years big retailers have started to offer discounts and bargains on this day, and it has become more and more popular.
-Last year, people in the USA spent an estimated $54.7 billion between Black Friday and Cyber Monday (the Monday after Thanksgiving, when people often buy more online).
+Because it’s a holiday in the United States, it has long been a popular day for consumers to start shopping for Christmas.
+In the 1980s, big retailers started to offer discounts and bargains on this day, and it has become more and more popular.
+In the USA, people spend billions of dollars between Black Friday and Cyber Monday (the Monday after Black Friday, when online retailers offer discounts).
 The idea of Black Friday has also spread around the world.
-For example, in 2017, people in the UK spent the equivalent of $10.3 billion, in Germany $7.6 billion and in France $6.2 billion.
+Many countries, including the UK and Canada, also hold Black Friday sales.
+In parts of the Middle East, the same idea is called ‘White Friday’, as the colour white has more positive cultural associations.
+In Turkey, shoppers look for bargains on Efsane Cuma or ‘Legendary Friday’.

 Is Black Friday out of control?